daminsonrandom/repoXP-db/README.md

 You can also define an entry without English fallback to make it visible to certain users only.
 For instance; software from 1C, which is mostly for Russian speakers and unusable for anyone else.

-For a complete file format overview see the [File Schema on the ReactOS wiki](https://reactos.org/wiki/RAPPS#File_Schema)

 The mandatory fields are: *Name*, *Category*, *URLDownload* and *SizeBytes*.
 All other fields are completely optional and can be skipped.